thechee/thechee/README.md

 I am always looking for ways to improve my skills and knowledge.
 My preferred method is building projects, check out some of mine below!

-I have a passion for finding the most efficient, effective solutions to problems and I have a deep-seated disdain for bad UI/UX!
+I have a passion for finding the most efficient, effective solutions to problems and I have a deep-seated need to fix bad UI/UX!

-When I'm not working, you can find me cooking in the kitchen, enjoying quality time with my family and friends, listening to/playing music (upright bass is my current instrument), trail running, or kayaking around the SF Bay!
+When I'm not working, you can find me cooking in the kitchen, enjoying quality time with my family and friends, listening to/playing music (currently learning upright bass), trail running, or kayaking around the SF Bay!

 ## Toolbelt